arob5/arob5.github.io/_posts/2024-10-31-KF-optimization.md

 1. Data Assimilation Fundamentals (Vossepoel, Evensen, and van Leeuwen; 2022)
 2. Inverse Problems and Data Assimilation (Stuart, Taeb, and Sanz-Alonso)
 3. Ensemble Kalman Methods with Constraints (Albers et al, 2019)

+# TODOs
+Introduce the EnKF optimization by extending the state space.